israayasser/israayasser/README.md

 ### 🌸 About Me
 - 📊 Transforming raw data into meaningful insights and stories
 - 🌌 Exploring the intersection of **AI, analytics, and imagination**
 - 📚 Lifelong learner, driven by curiosity and problem-solving
-- 🎮 Passionate about games, design, and building creative projects
 - ✨ Bringing together **logic + creativity** to uncover patterns in data

 ---